Koutaro Nishiyama makes a smooth debut with the stylish and loungy mini-album, CITY.

-Nishiyama’s “CITY” is exactly that type of lounge music however, with more substance.
+Nishiyama’s “CITY” is exactly that type of lounge music, however, with more substance.
 I love the lyrics in this mini-album.
 Although there’s no real connecting thread between them, individually, those are simple, enjoyable and, most of all, catchy in a good way.

 If there is one thing that I have been doing for a long time is listening to Koutaro Nishiyama’s improvements as a singer.
-A couple of years back, if you told me Nishiyama should make a solo debut I would advise against.
+A couple of years back, if you told me Nishiyama should make a solo debut I would advise against it.
 He wasn’t prepared, his vocals were fragile, he lacked consistency, his singing tone was too weird.

 Years of practice and, of course, a natural talent he’s long tapped into, and Koutaro Nishiyama’s news about a solo debut made me excited for him.

-He’s turned into a really enjoyable singer, having full grasp of his voice tone, having honed his skillset (namely, his falsetto) and his singing has matured.
+He’s turned into a really enjoyable singer, having a full grasp of his voice tone, having honed his skillset (namely, his falsetto) and his singing has matured.

-“CITY” is a testament to all that hard work, continuous performances in 2D groups and a want to improve.
+“CITY” is a testament to all that hard work, continuous performances in 2D groups, and a want to improve.
 You can tell that Nishiyama did his best to impress his fans, gifting them – us all – with a stellar debut mini-album.

 I’ve got too many favorites in this mini-album – remember, this is exactly the style of music I love -, so I won’t dive again into all of those.